Buckingham Palace Garden: London's exclusive royal oasis

 Rose Garden

-Imagine walking through 25 perfectly manicured rose beds, each with 60 bushes bursting with color.
+Imagine walking through 25 perfectly manicured rose beds, each with 60 bushes.
 That's Buckingham Palace's Rose Garden, a royal treasure since the 1960s.
-It's a haven for color and scent!
-Queen Elizabeth II even had seasonal posies made from these gorgeous blooms, adding a personal touch to its beauty.
+Queen Elizabeth II even had seasonal posies made from these blooms, adding a personal touch to their beauty.

 Buckingham Palace Garden Magnolia Dell with blooming magnolia trees in London.